TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 7/Luke 7.24.md

 ---

-And when the messengers of John were departed, he began to say unto the multitudes concerning John, What went ye out into the wilderness to behold? a reed shaken with the wind?
+When John's messengers had departed, he began to tell the multitudes about John, "What did you go out into the wilderness to see?
+A reed shaken by the wind?